-- A review of the budget and tax base in order to determine whether or not the area proposed for incorporation could support itself financially. - An analysis of the adequacy of government services compared to those available from neighboring jurisdictions. - > An analysis of the impact incorporation of a portion of the town would have on the remainder, financially or otherwise. - > An analysis of the impact the incorporation would have on the metropolitan region.
+- A minimum threshold of "homogeneity and compactness" and the presence of a "well-developed community center." - Minimum density and assessed valuation standards for territory beyond the core. - A review of the budget and tax base in order to determine whether or not the area proposed for incorporation could support itself financially. - An analysis of the adequacy of government services compared to those available from neighboring jurisdictions. - An analysis of the impact incorporation of a portion of the town would have on the remainder, financially or otherwise. - An analysis of the impact the incorporation would have on the metropolitan region.